We’re Fighting for the Future of America’s Rural Electric Cooperatives

 Data centers are being developed and deployed all around the United States, with pronounced impacts on rural communities’ energy costs, quality of life, and air, soil, and water quality.

-Speakers in this series elevate the knowledge and experience of researchers and practitioners who can inform thinking around data centers, specifically in the context of Rural America.
+This series elevates the knowledge and experiences of researchers and practitioners, and inform thinking around data centers, in the Rural American context.

 See the full video series here.